Active Substance: indacaterol maleate

 How is Hirobriz Breezhaler used?

-Hirobriz Breezhaler capsules are only used with a Hirobriz Breezhaler inhaler and must not be swallowed.
-To take a dose, the patient places a capsule into the inhaler and breathes the powder in through the mouth.
+Hirobriz Breezhaler capsules, which contain a powder for inhalation, are only used with a Hirobriz Breezhaler inhaler and must not be swallowed.
+To receive a dose, the patient places a capsule into the inhaler and breathes the powder in through the mouth.

-The recommended dose is one 150-microgram capsule, once a day at the same time each day.
-A dose of one 300-microgram capsule may be used in cases of severe COPD, but this must only be done on the doctor’s instructions.
+The recommended dose is one 150 microgram capsule, once a day at the same time each day.
+The doctor may increase the dose to one 300 microgram capsule once a day in cases of severe COPD.

 How does Hirobriz Breezhaler work?

-In three main studies involving over 4,000 patients with COPD, Hirobriz Breezhaler at different doses has been compared with placebo (a dummy treatment), tiotropium or formoterol (other inhaled medicines used to treat COPD).
-The main measure of effectiveness was how Hirobriz Breezhaler compared with placebo in improving patients’ forced expiratory volumes (FEV1) after 12 weeks.
-FEV1 is the most air a person can breathe out in one second.
+In three main studies involving over 4,000 patients with COPD, Hirobriz Breezhaler was compared with placebo (a dummy treatment), tiotropium or formoterol (other inhaled medicines used to treat COPD).
+The main measure of effectiveness was based on changes in the patients’ forced expiratory volumes (FEV1, the maximum volume of air a person can breathe out in one second) after 12 weeks.

 Hirobriz Breezhaler was more effective than placebo at improving how well the lungs work in patients with COPD.
-On average, the improvement in FEV1 in patients who received Hirobriz Breezhaler was between 150 to 190 ml, while for patients who received placebo the change in FEV1 ranged from a decrease of 10 ml to an increase of 20 ml.
-Overall, the effects of the 150- and 300-microgram doses of Hirobriz Breezhaler were similar, but the results showed that the 300-microgram dose may provide better relief in patients with more severe disease.
+On average, the increase in FEV1 in patients who received Hirobriz Breezhaler was between 150 to 190 ml, while for patients who received placebo the change in FEV1 ranged from a decrease of 10 ml to an increase of 20 ml.
+Overall, the effects of the 150 and 300 microgram doses of Hirobriz Breezhaler were similar, but the results showed that the 300 microgram dose may provide better relief in patients with more severe disease.
+The increase in FEV1 was 130 ml with tiotropium, and 80 ml with formoterol.

-What is the risk associated with Hirobriz Breezhaler?
+What are the risks associated with Hirobriz Breezhaler?

-What measures are being taken to ensure the safe use of Hirobriz Breezhaler?
+What measures are being taken to ensure the safe and effective use of Hirobriz Breezhaler?

 European Commission granted a marketing authorisation valid throughout the European Union for Hirobriz Breezhaler on 30 November 2009.